You are here

 - Allow plenty of time to get to classes so you are not rushed.

 - Enjoy the air conditioning in residence house lounges, hall lounges, computer labs, recreation rooms and dining centers.
 This is part of your living space as a member of your hall and the on-campus community.
-The library, Maucker Union and the Wellness and Recreation Center are also places to hang out in air-conditioned comfort.
-The Wellness and Recreation Center will be open this weekend:
+Rod Library, Maucker Union, and the Wellness and Recreation Center are also places to hang out in air-conditioned comfort.

 - When it gets cooler in the evening, pull one of the Adirondack chairs on central campus into the shade and just relax with your shoes off and your toes in the cool grass.

 - Eat to stay cool.
-Vegies and fruits will help you remain hydrated.
+Veggies and fruits will help you remain hydrated.
 Protein-heavy foods increase metabolic heat production.

 - Drink water frequently.
 Your body will feel cooler if you are hydrated.
 Try drinking eight ounces of water at least every hour.